davekinkead/school-performance/paper.coffee.md

     height  = width * 0.4

-We will be running multiple simulations in the browser so will need a way of creating different ones.
+Because we will be running multiple simulations in the browser, we will need a way of creating different ones.
 Here we define a `display` method for creating a simulation and binding it to a canvas with click events.
 When a simulation canvas is clicked, the interval runner starts and calls the `tick` method every 1000 milliseconds.

     display = (id, params) =>